 La history of the Pietà dell'Opera del Duomo in Florence or Pietà Bandini it is worthy of a novel.
 Michelangelo not only does not finish it, but tries to destroy it in a moment of despair.
 He donated the damaged work to his servant Antonio da Casteldurante who, after having it restored by Tiberio Calcagni, sold it to the banker Francesco Bandini for 200 scudi, who placed it in the garden of his Roman villa in Montecavallo.
 In the 1649, the Bandini heirs sold it to Cardinal Luigi Capponi who took it to his palace in Montecitorio in Rome and four years later in the Palazzo Rusticucci Accoramboni.
 The 25 July 1671, the great-grandson of Cardinal Capponi, Piero, sells it to Cosimo III de Medici, Grand Duke of Tuscany, on the mediation of Paolo Falconieri, a gentleman at the Florentine court.
 After three years of further stay in Rome, due to the difficulties encountered in transporting it, in the 1674 the Pietà is embarked in Civitavecchia, reaches Livorno, and from there, along the Arno, arrives in Florence where it is placed in the basement of the Basilica of San Lorenzo .
 It will remain there until 1722, when Cosimo III will have it placed on the back of the main altar of the Cathedral of Santa Maria del Fiore.
 In 1933, the sculptural group is moved to the Chapel of Sant'Andrea to make it more visible.
 From the 1942 to the 1945, to protect it from war, the Pietà is sheltered in shelters specially set up in the Duomo.
 In 1949, the work returns to the Chapel of Sant'Andrea in Cattedrale, where it will remain until the 1981, when it will be moved to the Museo dell'Opera del Duomo.
 The decision to transfer it to the Museum is motivated by the need not to disturb the cult due to the large number of tourists and for security reasons (the Vatican Pietà was vandalized in the 1972).
 From the end of the 2015, in the new Museo dell'Opera del Duomo, the Pietà is placed in the center of the room entitled Tribuna di Michelangelo, on a base that evokes the altar to which it was probably destined.

-"The works of the new Museum have been the subject of a vast restoration campaign carried out on the occasion of the opening to the public at the end of the 2015 - declares the President of the Opera of Santa Maria del Fiore, Luca Bagnoli - while Michelangelo's Pietà, one of the most iconic masterpieces of the collection, remained to be restored.
-The Opera has also decided to start this delicate intervention, with the support of the Friends of Florence Foundation, to improve the reading of the sculptural group and thus allow the thousands of visitors, who each year choose our monuments, to be able to enjoy to the fullest even of this extraordinary masterpiece ".
+"The works of the new Museum have been the subject of an extensive restoration campaign carried out on the occasion of the opening to the public at the end of 2015 - declares the President of the Opera di Santa Maria del Fiore, Luca Bagnoli - while Michelangelo's Pietà, one of the most iconic masterpieces in the collection, still remained to be restored.
+The Opera has also decided to start this delicate intervention, with the support of the Friends of Florence Foundation, to improve the reading of the sculptural group and thus allow the thousands of visitors, who choose our monuments every year, to enjoy the best of of this extraordinary masterpiece ".

-"Since with Friends of Florence we started the journey to safeguard the heritage of Florence, defined by all as a world heritage site," says the President of the Friends of Florence Foundation, Simonetta Brandolini D'Adda - we have always paid particular attention to the restoration of Michelangelo's works: from David, to the Prisons, from the artist's drawings, to the River God until the repositioning of Michelangelo's wooden Christ in the center of the Sacristy of the Holy Spirit.
-We are now about to begin a fascinating project that leads us to restore, alongside the Opera of Santa Maria del Fiore, the Bandini Pietà, a true masterpiece that reflects the tormented soul of the great genius of Michelangelo ”.
+"Ever since, with Friends of Florence, we started the path to safeguard the heritage of Florence, defined by all as a World Heritage Site - says the President of the Friends of Florence Foundation, Simonetta Brandolini D'Adda - we have always paid particular attention to the restoration of Michelangelo's works: from David, to the Prisons, from the artist's drawings, to the River God up to the repositioning of Michelangelo's wooden Christ in the center of the Sacristy of the Holy Spirit.
+We are now about to start a fascinating project that leads us to restore, alongside the Opera di Santa Maria del Fiore, the Pietà Bandini, a true masterpiece that reflects the tormented soul of the great Michelangelo genius ”.

 DUOMO MUSEUM OF THE OPERA